-The objective of the DCD Heart Trial is to evaluate the effectiveness of the OCS Heart System to resuscitate, preserve and assess hearts donated after circulatory death for transplantation to increase the pool of donor hearts available for transplantation.
+The objective of the OCS DCD Heart CAP is to enable continued clinical access to DCD heart transplantation in the U.S. and to continue to collect additional data on the performance of the OCS Heart System to resuscitate, preserve and assess hearts donated after circulatory death for transplantation to increase the pool of donor hearts available for transplantation.